Logo light mode the Fabryk

 Burano, an island famous for colorful houses

-TL;DR: Plan Your Venice Trip (Logistics) 🚤
+TL;DR: Plan Your Gay Venice Trip – Logistics and Tips

 Is There a Fee to Enter Venice?

-On certain days, particularly during peak times, visitors to Venice are required to pay an Access Fee introduced by the Municipality in 2024.
 This fee is mandatory for occasional visitors and grants access to the historic city.
 To ensure a seamless experience and support the city's preservation endeavors, payment of the fee can be made through the provided link.

 When is the Best Time to Visit Venice?

 It's always a good time to visit Venice, but it's advisable to avoid the summer months due to excessive crowds and high humidity, making it uncomfortably hot 🥵 (unless you want to spend the whole time at the beaches).
-Additionally, November tends to be very rainy, while January may be cold but less crowded with tourists.
-Carnival (usually in February) is also best avoided due to the crowds.
-Personally, I recommend visiting in September or October when the weather is pleasant and the crowds are thinner.

 Do I Need a Visa for Italy?